-The City's Development Code does not contain standards for minimum open space requirements per dwelling unit; however, the City does require park improvements for subdivisions or fees in lieu of improvements.
+The City's Development Code requires at least 200 square feet of landscaped and useable recreational and leisure areas per unit, accessible to all dwelling units in a development.
+Balconies and patios may contribute to this requirement, as specified in Section 90-337.
+Other than that, the City's Development Code does not contain standards for minimum open space requirements per dwelling unit; however, the City does require park improvements for subdivisions or fees in lieu of improvements.